 A more graceful solution will probably require going to the gym and using a pull up machine.

-Studies show that these exercises actually correspond to pull up strength almost perfectly, unlike other machine-based workouts.5
+Studies show that these exercises actually correspond to pull up strength almost perfectly, unlike other machine-based workouts.7

 These are definitely among the best exercise machines for flabby arms, since they help train the biceps and build strength to perform proper pull ups.

-In particular, variants consider variants like the close grip lat pulldown.
-Muscles worked in this exercise are the same as the regular pull up, but there’s a greater emphasis on the muscles of the lower back.
+In particular, variants consider variants like the close grip lat pulldown and the muscles that works in this exercise are the same as the regular pull up, but there’s a greater emphasis on the muscles of the lower back.

 On the other hand, assisted pull up machines involve standing on a platform that’s attached to a counter-weight.
 This counter-weight actively pushes the user upward, which is very effective in helping them to perform easier pull ups.